guptanidihi/CarValuation/README.md

 Install Dependencies
 Clone this repository:

-bash
-Copy
 git clone https://github.com/your-repository-url.git

-On Windows:
-bash
-Copy
-.\venv\Scripts\activate
-On Mac/Linux:
-bash
-Copy
-source venv/bin/activate
-Install the required dependencies:

-bash
-Copy
-pip install -r requirements.txt
-Install Playwright:

-bash
-Copy
-python -m playwright install
 Configuration
 Input and Output Files
-Input file (datafiles/car_input.txt): Contains the car registration numbers to search for.
+Input file (datafiles/car_input.txt): Contains the car registration numbers to search for and the search engine url.
 Output file (datafiles/car_output.txt): Contains the expected car details (make, model, and year) for comparison.
 The input file should contain car registration numbers, and the output file should contain a CSV-like format with expected details.

 Example of car_output.txt format:

-AB12 CDE, Toyota, Corolla, 2015
-XY34 ZYX, Honda, Civic, 2018
+VARIANT_REG,MAKE,MODEL,YEAR
+SG18 HTN,VOLKSWAGEN,GOLF SE NAVIGATION TSI EVO,2018
+AD58 VNF,BMW,120D M SPORT,2008

 Test Settings
 URL Pattern: The code is designed to extract a valid car valuation URL from the input file.
 If no URL is found, the default URL https://car-checking.com will be used.
 Car Registration Number Pattern: The code expects registration numbers in the format of UK vehicle plates (e.g., AB12 CDE).

 Running the Tests
 To run the tests, simply use the following command:

 pytest -s tests/

 This will start the test suite, which will:

 Open a browser.
 Navigate to the car valuation website.
 Search for each vehicle registration number.
 Compare the car details with the expected results.

 Debugging
 If you need to debug the tests, you can run Playwright in headful mode (non-headless) by modifying the browser.launch method in the browser fixture:

-python
-Copy
 browser = p.chromium.launch(headless=False)
 Test Results
 Once the tests have completed, the results will be displayed in the terminal, showing any mismatches between the actual car details and the expected values.

 Project Structure
-bash
-Copy

 /car-valuation
 │
 ├── datafiles/